Toward BCI-enabled Metaverse: A Joint Learning and Resource Allocation Approach: System Model

 \subsection{Round-trip VR Delay}

 The round-trip VR delay consists of (i) processing latency at the BS, (ii) downlink transmission latency, and (iii) uplink transmission latency.
-We assume that the latency at the user headsets is negligible and all the user devices are time-synchronized, e.g., via the BS.
+Since most of the computation is shifted to the BS, we assume that the latency at the user headsets is negligible.
 Accordingly, the round-trip VR delay of user $k$ at time step $t$ is calculated by: where $d_k(t)$ is the processing latency, e.g., pre-rendering the VR content, at the BS, $l_k^D$ and $l_k^U$ are the length of data packets to be transmitted over the downlink and uplink, respectively. $r_k^D(t)$ and $r_k^U(t)$ are the downlink and uplink data rates between the user $k$ and the BS, respectively.
 The processing delay of the BS depends on the process running at the BS and the CPU capacity of the BS.
 In our setting, we consider that the BS can support a VR streaming service.
 At time step $t$, the BS measures its current available CPU state $u_n(t) \in \mathbf{u}(t)$.
 Let $\tau_k(t) \in (0, 1)$ denote the portion of $u_n(t)$ that is used for pre-processing VR content for user $k$.
 Once $u_n(t)$ and $\tau_k(t)$ are obtained, the VR pre-processing delay for user $k$ at the BS can be calculated by: where $\upsilon$ (Hz) is the CPU capacity, i.e., the total number of computing cycles, of the BS.
 The uplink data rate for user $k$ is defined as follows: where $\mathcal{M}$ is the set of radio resource blocks, $p_{k}(t)$ is the transmit power of the user $k$, and $h_{k}$ is the time-varying channel between the BS and user $k$. $\rho_{k,m}(t) \in \{0, 1\}$ is the resource block allocation variable. $\rho_{k,m}(t) = 1$ if the resource block $m$ is allocated to user $k$.
 Otherwise $\rho_{k,m}(t) = 0$. $I_m$ is the interference caused by other users in external services that are using resource block $m$. $B^U$ is the bandwidth of each resource block. $N_0$ is the noise power spectral efficiency.

 When multiple users transmit BCI signals to the BS via uplink channels at the same time, the interference between the transmit signals can cause construction errors at the BS due to the noisy channel.
 In our work, we consider the packet error rate when transmitting BCI signals of user $k$ as \cite{chen2020}: where $\epsilon_{k,m} = 1 - \text{exp}\Big(- \frac{z \sigma_U^2}{p_k h_k(t)}\Big)$ is the packet error rate over resource block $m$ with $z$ being a waterfall threshold \cite{chen2020}.
 Given the packet errors, the received BCI signals at the BS can contain noise, e.g., Gaussian, or distortion.
 From hereafter, we denote the noisy BCI signals received at the BS as $\mathbf{\hat{e}}(t)$ to differentiate from the raw BCI signals as defined in (\ref{eq:bci-signal-vector}).